Queenie290930/IndividuellUppgift/README.md

 ## Troubleshooting
 - If the program doesn’t start, make sure you have Java installed.
 - If you add a product but don’t see a button, check that you saved `Product.txt` and restarted the program.
-- If you have any other problems, read the error message on the screen—it will help you fix it!
+- If you have any other problems, read the error message on the screen, it will help you fix it!

 ## Author
 - Queenie Moradas